Sean-Hughes/Intersecting_Regularities_Ext_CC/readme.md

 - Eventually remove redundant manually processed spss files
 - Integrate Sean's data processing code
 - Ian to code review Sean's data processing code
+- There is one participant in Study 1 (training 1) with duplicate data.
+Figure out what do with this (retain them?).
+Without further action they will likely be excluded.